© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow and disc barrow 600m NNW of Sandpoint Farm is a scheduled monument protected by Historic England under reference 1008115.
 View the official record →

-Bowl barrow and disc barrow 600m NNW of Sandpoint Farm is a Neolithic and Bronze Age funerary monument located in Somerset, England.
+Bowl barrow and disc barrow 600m NNW of Sandpoint Farm is a pair of Bronze Age funerary monuments located in Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008115.

 Bowl barrow and disc barrow 600m NNW of Sandpoint Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008115.